-1.65 Business Continuity Arrangements
+1.63 Business Continuity Arrangements

 As part of the Councils business continuity arrangements officers have sought to set up and provide alternative banking arrangements for the Council should they be required at short notice.
 These arrangements effectively mean a separate bank account is in place with the required security controls and appropriate officer access to undertake transactions.
 This account is with Barclays Bank and will only be utilised should a business continuity need or similar issue arise.
+Officers will continue to review this arrangement.